This article is part of The Immigrants’ Civil War. Scroll to the bottom for a complete list of articles.

 The confusion spread throughout the Union forces by this bold move proved more deadly to the Northern cause than the actual casualties that resulted from it.
 With the Confederate position defended by only a scattering of units, the Unionists delayed advancing again.
 During the delay, Confederate reinforcements began arriving.
 The Union army would now spend an hour fighting for strategic land they could have occupied in minutes if the Tigers had not delayed them.

 The Tigers themselves were disorganized by the charge.
-Most of them were cut off from returning to their starting point, and the soldiers began to scatter with some fighting as a unit, and others joining nearby regiments in the fight.
+Most of them were cut off from returning to their starting point, and the soldiers began to scatter, with some fighting as a unit, and others joining nearby regiments in the battle.
 Captain Wheat himself was shot through both lungs.
 His men, at considerable risk to themselves, dragged his body off the field to what they expected to be his death bed.11

 The Confederates Push Back

 By noon, the Confederates had to pull back from Matthews Hill to the higher Henry Hill behind it.
 There, Thomas Jackson would earn his nickname “Stonewall.”
 His fresh brigade of Virginians occupied the back of the hill when Confederate refugees from Matthews Hill, the Tigers among them, fled the now-overwhelming Union forces and reorganized themselves behind Jackson’s “Stonewall” of men.
 Union troops pursuing the retreating Confederates couldn’t see Jackson’s brigade until they crested the hill and his men’s volleys of musketry and cannon slammed into them.12